Jayoung Yoon: Sculpture

-Yoon's sculptural works explore themes of interconnectedness, emptiness, and life cycles.
-Web of Life (2015–2017), a large-scale work with a 9-foot diameter, is composed of tiny hand-made knots, intertwining hair from immediate and extended family members to represent their connection in life.
-The Form and Emptiness series (2015–2017) features woven mesh boxes with geometric forms, hung from the ceiling.
-Each cradles a different geometric shape at its heart, creating a visual dialogue between form and void, structure and absence.
-The Skull (2016), a hair-adorned sculpture made of hair and glue, represents life cycles and mortality.
-The Offering Bowl #7 (2022) uses her mother's hair, expressing the cycle of life and acknowledging the influence her mother played in her art.
+Web of Life (2015–2017), nine feet in diameter, is composed of hand-made knots using hair from immediate and extended family members.
+The Form and Emptiness series (2015–2017) consists of woven mesh boxes hung from the ceiling, each containing a geometric shape at its center, all woven from strands of human hair.
+The Skull (2016), made from hair and glue, reflects on mortality and life cycles; according to the artist, "The skull represents the cycles of life and death and the transparent feeling of the hair sculpture represents temporality..."
+Offering Bowl #7 (2022) incorporates hair collected from her mother.